Powerlearnproject/se-day1-assignment-odalonuchukwuwike/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 Ans:
+Unit Testing:
+Unit testing involves examining individual components of the software, such as functions or methods, to ensure each works correctly in isolation.

+Importance: Conducted by developers, unit tests detect bugs early, reducing the cost and complexity of fixes.
+They also provide a foundation for reliable integration and system testing.

+Integration Testing
+This testing phase focuses on verifying how different modules or components interact.
+It ensures that data flows and communication between parts are functional.
+Importance: Typically performed by developers or QA engineers, integration testing identifies issues that arise from connecting units, ensuring smooth interactions between modules.

+System Testing
+System testing evaluates the entire software system as a whole, simulating real-world scenarios to check end-to-end functionality.
+Importance: Conducted by QA testers, it verifies that the integrated system meets specifications and works as expected, ensuring overall functionality.

+Acceptance Testing
+This final stage involves validating that the system meets user expectations and requirements, often involving stakeholders or end-users.
+Importance: Ensures the software satisfies user needs, incorporating feedback for final adjustments before release.

 #Part 2: Introduction to AI and Prompt Engineering